Resume-of-Glen

 U.S.A.F.

-Trainer Instructor.
-My job was to instruct SAC pilots in radio navigation,
+My job was to instruct SAC pilots in radio navigation, instrument flying

-instrument flying and "recovery from unusual attitudes" procedures.
-This
+and "recovery from unusual attitudes" procedures.
+This consisted of classroom

 Western Electric, NC, Telco Equipment Installer